BasedLinux/bsd/doc/manual/source/development/cli-guideline.md

 Another great place to add prompts are **confirmation dialogues for dangerous actions**.
-For example when adding new substitutor via `OPTIONS` or via `flake.bsd` we should prompt - for the first time - and let user review what is going to happen.
+For example when adding new substitutor via `OPTIONS` or via `flake.nix` we should prompt - for the first time - and let user review what is going to happen.